eightysteele/cartodb-gmapsv3/README.md

 # Using the library

-Using the library is really easy, you'll only need:

-* Your CartoDB user name.
-* A public table.
-* A query.

-## Library Parameters

-The library accepts certain parameters to manage the CartoDB layer:
+Using the library is really easy.
+It accepts the following parameters to manage the behavior of your CartoDB layers:

 <table>
 <tr>